 Tracking is one of the most difficult cards to use correctly in the entire deck.
 It gets stronger and stronger as the game goes on, but it must frequently be used in the early game to dig for key cards.
-If you are missing a specific card (such as a Devilsaur Egg for the Terrorscale Stalker in your hand, or a Hunter's Mark for a Mountain Giant), then it is probably best to use your Tracking immediately to dig for your missing piece.
+If you are missing a specific card (such as a Devilsaur Egg for the Terrorscale Stalker) in your hand, then it is probably best to use your Tracking immediately to dig for your missing piece.
 However, if you are 2 or more cards away from making a powerful play, it is probably best to wait on playing Tracking until after you have drawn one of the cards you need, allowing you to dig for the missing piece.

 7. Deathrattle Hunter Key Cards and Swaps